nathan-az/MassSim/README.md

 # MassSim

 ## Introduction
-This project was started when a friend introduced me to the Chinese novel, The Three-Body Problem.
-Google yielded the wikipedia page for the Three Body Problem in classical mechanics.
-In this repository, my latest attempt to simulate n-bodies in N dimensions.
+This project began when a friend introduced me to the Chinese novel, The Three-Body Problem.
+Google instead returned the wikipedia page for the Three Body Problem in classical mechanics.
+In this repository, my latest attempt to simulate n-bodies in N dimensions as an introduction to numerical analysis methods and simulation.
+Note that this project makes no attempt to find solutions/initial parameters to the Three-Body Problem.

 ## Notes
-I am fully aware that Python has modules that will far more effectively approximate ODEs (i.e. scipy.integrate.odeint).
+I am fully aware that Python has modules (i.e. scipy.integrate.odeint) that will far more effectively approximate ODEs than my own implementation.
 Implementing rk4 was a learning experience and a first stab at numerical analysis (broad familiarity with Euler method aside).

-Secondarily, a class system was introduced for the sake of practicing Python OOP having learned with Java.
-I have not tested but it is likely that storing a single numpy array of initial parameters would improve the rk4 implementation (but if I was concerned with runtime, I wouldn't have implemented myself!)
+A class system was built for the sake of practicing Python OOP.
+I have not tested but it is likely that storing a single numpy array of initial parameters would improve the rk4 runtime (but if I was concerned with runtime, I wouldn't have implemented myself!)

 ## Methodology
 My initial method calculated gravitational acceleration at each time step, incremented velocities by the given amount, and incremented position in each direction by the velocity vector.
 This proved a poor approximation, stepping by a full time unit each iteration.
 I considered using scipy.integrate.odeint but found it to be inflexible.
+I came across rk4 when reading through a project simulating fluid dynamics around a cylinder.
+It only took a bit of research to adapt it to mass systems (conversion of 2nd-order ODE to 1st-order ODEs).

-Despite no further use for this project, I wanted an implementation that would be entirely flexible in the number of bodies (n) and the dimension.
-This may still have been posible with the scipy module but I hastile scratched together a python implementation that iterated across each body and its neighbours (flexible in n) and performed operations at a vector level for position and velocity (flexible in dim).
+The secondary benefit of my own implementation was flexibility (despite no further use for this project).
+I wanted an implementation that would be entirely flexible in the number of bodies (n) and the dimension.
+This may still have been posible with the scipy module but I did not immediately think of one, so began scratching together the current python implementation.
+The implementation works as follows:

+1. Pick a body
+2. (rk4) Increment each factor by the effect of its neighbours and prior dependent factors
+3. Once all factors are completed, save the next step values for velocity and position in an array
+4. Repeat until next step values for all bodies are completed
+5. Update body attributes (position and velocity vectors)
+6. Repeat

 ## Images